 Lexers

 Lexers are components that break an input sequence into its constituent parts called "tokens" or "lexemes".
 Rustemo implements context-aware lexing.
-Given the current parsing context lexers return the next possible tokens from the input stream.
-This gives a greater recognition strength as the lexing is done just for the tokens expected in a given parser state.
+Given the current parsing context, lexers return the next possible tokens from the input stream.
+This provides greater recognition strength as the lexing is done just for the tokens expected in a given parser state.

 To abstract over all possible inputs, Rustemo provides a trait lexer::Input